 More information on treatment & rehabilitation following stroke is available from the Stroke Association website here.

-If you are visiting a friend or relative on the Stroke Unit, parking is available in Pay-and-Display car parks across the Victoria Hospital site.
+If you are visiting a friend or relative on the Stroke Unit, parking is available in Pay-and-Display car parks across the Blackpool Victoria Hospital site.
 Disabled car parking bays are available for Blue Badge holders.
-Buses also run regularly to and from the hospital, with the majority of services arriving at & departing from the new Main Entrance building.
+Buses also run regularly to and from the hospital, with the majority of services arriving at and departing from the new main entrance building.